thosgood/this-weeks-finds/markdown/101-151/week147.md

 χ(X) = χ(F) × χ(B)

-whenever any two of the spaces have well-defined Euler characteristic, which implies that the third does too (unless I\'m confused).
+whenever any two of the spaces have well-defined Euler characteristic, which implies that the third does too (unless I'm confused).

 So Euler characteristic is a lot like homotopy cardinality.
 But not many spaces have *both* well-defined homotopy cardinality *and* well-defined Euler characteristic.
-So they\'re like Jekyll and Hyde - you hardly ever see them in the same place at the same time, so you can\'t tell if they\'re really the same guy.
+So they're like Jekyll and Hyde - you hardly ever see them in the same place at the same time, so you can't tell if they're really the same guy.

 But there are some weird ways to try to force the issue and compute both quantities for certain spaces.
 For example, suppose G is a finite group.